The Roomba I7 is iRobot’s latest and perhaps their greatest robotic vacuum to date.

 Another upgrade worth mentioning is the “Clean Base” dock that has its vacuum that will suck out the contents of the robot’s dirt bin.

 It adds another layer of autonomy where you don’t have to pull out and empty the dust cup yourself.

 To improve cleaning performance, this latest Roomba also comes with upgraded extractors that will provide better agitation, so performance is a little bit better.

 All of these upgrades though come at a significant cost.
 Expect to pay close to a thousand dollars for this robot.

 iRobot has long been a pioneer when it comes to robotic vacuums.

 Even if they weren’t the first to introduce autonomous cleaners, they’ve been the benchmark that other brands chase and try to emulate.

-With each update, iRobot has improved their product step by step, starting with the rubber extractors they introduced in the 800 series, efficient navigation and WiFi connectivity in the 900 series.
+With each update, iRobot has improved its product step by step, starting with the rubber extractors they introduced in the 800 series, efficient navigation and WiFi connectivity in the Roomba 900 series.